MatthewHerbst/react-to-print/README.md

 const [isPrinting, setIsPrinting] = useState(false);
 const printRef = useRef(null);

-// We store the resolve Promise being used in `onBeforeGetContent` here const promiseResolveRef = useRef(null);
+// We store the resolve Promise being used in `onBeforePrint` here const promiseResolveRef = useRef(null);

 // We watch for the state to change here, and for the Promise resolve to be available